-the Marriage.

-If Banns are to be published, the following form is used I publish the Banns of Marriage between N. N. of and N. N. of If any of you know just why they may not be joined together in Holy Matrimony, you are bidden to declare it.
-This is the first [or second, or third] time of asking.
+If Banns are to be published, the following form is used

+I publish the Banns of Marriage between N. N. of and N. N. of .
+If any of you know just cause why they may not be joined together in Holy Matrimony, you are bidden to declare it.
+This is the first (or second, or third) time of asking.

 The Celebration and Blessing of a Marriage may be used with any authorized liturgy for the Holy Eucharist.
 This service then replaces the Ministry of the Word, and the Eucharist begins with the Offertory.

-After the Declaration of Consent, if there is to be a giving in marriage, or presentation, the Celebrant asks, Who presents [gives] these two people to be married to each other?
-The appropriate answer is, "I do."
+After the Declaration of Consent, if there is to be a giving in marriage, or presentation, the Celebrant asks, or the following

+Who gives (presents) this woman to be married to this man?

+Who presents this woman and this man to be married to each other?

+To either question, the appropriate answer is, "I do."
 If more than one person responds, they do so together.

-For the Ministry of the Word it is fitting that the couple to be married remain where they may conveniently hear the reading of Scripture.
-They may approach the Altar, either for the exchange of vows, or for the Blessing of
+For the Ministry of the Word it is fitting that the man and woman to be married remain where they may conveniently hear the reading of Scripture.
+They may approach the Altar, either for the exchange of vows, or for the Blessing of the Marriage.